marinamen/unit3_project/README.md

 ## System Diagram
 ![](https://github.com/marinamen/CS2023/blob/main/unit%201/pictures/SYSTEM%20DIAGRAM.png)

 ## UML Diagram

 ![](https://github.com/marinamen/unit3_project/blob/main/images/Untitled%20(2).jpg)

+The UML diagram for the object-oriented programming classes depicts the structure and interactions of the classes used in the application's development.
+It features two main superclass entities, MDApp and MDScreen, from which all other classes derive their methods and properties.
+This inheritance relationship is represented through the directional arrows on the diagram.

 ## ER Diagram

 ![](https://github.com/marinamen/unit3_project/blob/main/images/Screenshot%202024-03-11%20at%2003.34.51.png)

+ An entity relationship (ER) diagram is a type of flowchart that illustrates how “entities,” such as people, objects, or concepts relate to each other within a system.
+In this case my two databases, each employee can have many orders assigned to them but an order can only have 1 ownner hence the 1:m.

 ## Record of Tasks
 | Task No | Planned Action                                                | Planned Outcome                                                                                                                 | Design cycle | Time Estimate | Completion date | Criterion |